 - The IFSC Code

 Once you have the Account Number and the IFSC Code, you will need to make an API call to our server.
 Don’t be alarmed, APIs are your friends whereby just a few lines of code in your server (you can use the sample code already available to build yours) and you can achieve this in your server.

 If you are a small enterprise and do not have resources to integrate our APIs, please do talk to us so we can help you with no-code (zero integration) options.
 This will allow you to use the Penny Drop verification through a web interface (verifying one by one) or by uploading a file and doing the checks in bulk and getting a response back.

 Once an API call is made, it will return a response.
 The response will usually be in the form of JSON which your Application can now handle.
 For example, if the Bank Account is valid, it will return the Bank Details, Beneficiary Name and a Success status.
 If the Bank Account is invalid, it will return an error code along with the reason why it had failed.

 That’s it.
 In just a few steps, you will now be able to verify the details of your users before you onboard them.
-You can go one step further by matching the beneficiary name with the name in PAN to verify the true identity of the beneficiary.
+You can go one step further by matching the beneficiary name with the name in PAN or Aadhaar to verify the true identity of the beneficiary.